Cardiovascular Tissue Regeneration

 Title of Project

 A 4-year PhD student position in the interdisciplinary area of regenerative medicine.
-Your project will focus on the development of high throughput evaluation of renal organoids for industrial application.
+The project will focus on stimulating cardiac muscle growth to induce cardiac repair.

 Contact person & more information